-By default, the salt concentration is 50.0 mM.
+By default, the Salt concentration is 50.0 mM.
 This value may be adjusted to correspond to actual experimental conditions.

-Learn about "Primer Characteristics" settings
+Primer Characteristics settings:

 The Primer Characteristics section of the Create Primer Pairs dialog enables you to limit your search for primers based on primer length, target melting temperature, and primer interactions at the 3' end.
 You also have the option to avoid known repetitive sequences that are likely to cause mispriming.
+This section is minimized by default and can be expanded by clicking on the small arrow to the left of Primer Characteristics.